gaevoy/gaevoy.github.io/_posts/2019-10-25-job-scheduler-via-azure-service-bus.md

 }
 ```

 A new queue `queueName` must be created per a job. `init` callback is called the first time only to schedule very first run. `job` function is our job itself, it receives a scheduled message and returns the next scheduled message.
 In the scheduled message you can store a state for the job between runs. `cancellation` is the way to stop the job. `EnsureQueueCreated` creates `queueName` queue if it is not there. `Wait` just waits until cancellation is requested.
-The complete source code is [here](https://github.com/gaevoy/Gaev.Blog.Examples/tree/2.8.0/Gaev.Blog.AzureServiceBusTaskScheduler).
+The complete source code is [on Gaev.Blog.AzureServiceBusTaskScheduler](https://github.com/gaevoy/Gaev.Blog.Examples/tree/2.8.0/Gaev.Blog.AzureServiceBusTaskScheduler){:target="_blank"}.

 That's how a job looks like.